nancyletranx3/Amazon-Product-Reviews/index.md

 ## Next Steps:
 To improve the accuracy score even more, we could look deeper into some reviews to manually add any additional stop words that could help improve our model.
+If possible, figure out a way to combine GridsearchCV, TFIDF Vectorizer, LinearSVC, and Random Under Sampler.